 - Free pickup at the retail store versus ship at cost

 - Zero-emission delivery vehicles like bikes, autonomous cars and drones

 The local fulfillment center and the push to localize fulfillment

-Almost 90 percent of shoppers now define “fast” shipping as same-day.
+Many shoppers today define “fast” shipping as same-day.
 To reliably offer customers on demand models, companies are prioritizing hyperlocal fulfillment strategies that save costs, reduce their carbon footprint and ensure the turnaround time shoppers now expect.
 And one of the first elements of this is localizing fulfillment centers.

 What is a fulfillment center?

 A fulfillment center is the place where a fulfillment provider fulfills orders for ecommerce retailers and brands.
 As most fulfillment centers are located too far to fulfill customer orders on the same day, fulfillment providers are pushing to buy up warehouses and other spaces to support local fulfillment.

 Storefronts, too, are becoming another fulfillment location.
 Where brick and mortar locations were once retailers’ main shopping arenas, they now serve an important role in the shipping process.